ballerina-attic/securing-restful-services-with-ldap/README.md

         if (orderReq is json) {
             string orderId = orderReq.Order.ID.toString();

-            // Get untainted value if `orderId` is a valid input orderId = getUntaintedStringIfValid(orderId);
+            // Get untainted value if `orderId` is a valid input. orderId = getUntaintedStringIfValid(orderId);

             ordersMap[orderId] = orderReq;